O JARGON BUSTER

 - A device for orientating yourself, very useful in

-There are three sorts: the protractor compass (illustrated) which is
+map.
+There are three sorts: the protractor compass

 - Compass Point